SignatureResampling/Resampling-stationary-processes/README.md

 We study the problems of resampling stochastic processes based on a single path observation.
 A new covariance-based dissimilarity measure is introduced, from which the stationary process of quite similar patterns can be re-generated.
 As a valuable application, we resample fractional Brownian motions and provide a new and more powerful method to estimate the Hurst parameter of fractional Brownian motion.

-For more information, please refer to the following:

 ## Authors
 Zhixuan Jia (00034737@whu.edu.cn); Qidi Peng (qidi.peng@cgu.edu); Wenjie Gao (wenjie.gao@cgu.edu)